Andrew Orvedahl: The Unicorn

 In 2013, Orvedahl created The Unicorn podcast, with co-host Talitha and producer Ron Doyle.
 The show features a special guest comedian, and the group discusses sex and relationships.
 Past guests have included Kyle Kinane, Cameron Esposito, and Ben Kronberg.

 Awards

 In 2012, Orvedahl won a MasterMinds award from Westword—a grant program honoring artistic entrepreneurs who are changing the cultural landscape.
 In December 2013, Time Out New York voted Orvedahl's album Hit The Dick Lights as one of the top 10 comedy albums of 2013.

 Personal life

 Orvedahl was born and raised in Denver, and attended Heritage High School.
 Though he has moved around the country, living in New York City, Cocoa Beach, Florida, and Los Angeles, he returned to Colorado and currently lives in Denver.
-Orvedahl has one daughter, Amelia, who co-starred in her own online cooking show called The Barefoots—Orvedahl served as director, cinematographer and film editor.
+Orvedahl has one child, Jupiter, who co-starred in their own online cooking show called The Barefoots—Orvedahl served as director, cinematographer and film editor.